Multi-Tailed Vision Transformer for Efficient Inference: Experiment

-To have a better understanding of the role of the tail predictor, we further visualize the decision of the tail predictor on ImageNet-1K, as shown in Figure \ref{predictor}.
-We choose samples from ImageNet-1K with four categories `Soccer', `Pineapple', `Car', and `Castle' to illustrate how the tail predictor translates instance difficulty.
+To verify this idea, we use the trained tail predictor in MT-ViT(A*) (with DeiT-S as the backbone) to make the prediction.
+The samples are chosen from ImageNet-1K with four categories `Soccer', `Pineapple', `Car', and `Castle' to illustrate how the tail predictor translates instance difficulty.
 Intuitively, an image with clear and large objects could be identified as an `easy' image, which can also be related to a relatively large prediction confidence of the model.
 An `easy' image also means that it is simple to be correctly recognized by humans.
 We hypothesize that decisions of the tail predictor can basically follow the human's visual judgment.
-From Figure \ref{predictor}, we can easily observe that the selections of short tail and middle tail are relatively easy to identify since they often have a single frontal view object located in the center of the images.
+From Figure \ref{predictor1}, we can easily observe that the selections of short tail and middle tail are relatively easy to identify since they often have a single frontal view object located in the center of the images.
 However, the objects in `difficult' images selected by long tail are often blurry and in irregular shape.
 This confirms our motivation that the tail predictor can measure the instance difficulty.
 The “sorting” into easy or hard images falls out automatically, which is learned by MT-ViT.